Edge computing drives IT change closer to home

 It's 2019 and cloud is well and truly part of business life.
 Chances are there is not an IT manager in the world who doesn't know the basics of what cloud is – but as with many technologies, cloud is not perfect.
 If IT managers associate the words ‘latency', ‘bandwidth', ‘security', and ‘lack of offline access' as common drawbacks associated with cloud, then it seems cloud is leaving everyone in the same problematic boat.

-While there is still debate about the exact nature of edge computing, it is nonetheless crucial to the data centre market.
+While there is still debate about the exact nature of edge computing, it is nonetheless crucial to the data center market.
 The edge is a convergence point for network, infrastructure, IT, hyperscale, and security.
 All must work together to create a successful edge.

 As an example, the retail sector is a key sector that is already shaping the power of the edge.
 Stores are using digital signage, smart lockers, avatars, robots, analytics, and smart shelves to enhance the customer experience.